Window : Print

 Professional designation or certification from Human Resources associations such as International Public Management Association (IPMA) - Human Resources or the Society for Human Resources Management (SHRM), California Public Employees Labor Relations Association (CALPELRA) is highly desirable.

 Education and Experience

 Any combination of education and experience that would provide the required Knowledge and skills is qualifying.
 A typical way to obtain the knowledge and skills would be:

-Bachelor's Degree from a college or university in Public Administration, Business Administration, Psychology, or a related field and four (4) years of progressively responsible Human Resources or four (4) years of related experience in a public agency involving the interpretation of Memorandum of Understanding, City ordinances, and administrative rules and regulations affecting departmental operations and personnel matters.
+Bachelor's Degree from a college or university in Public Administration, Business Administration, Psychology or a related field and four (4) years of progressively responsible professional Human Resources or four (4) years of related experience in a public agency involving the interpretation of Memoranda of Understanding, City ordinances, and administrative rules and regulations affecting departmental operations and personnel matters.
 Public sector experience that includes interaction with a Civil Service or Personnel Board or Commission is preferred.

 Performance of the essential duties of this position includes the following physical demands and/or working conditions:

 Requires the ability to exert a small amount of physical effort in sedentary to light work involving moving from one area of the office to another; requires sufficient hand/eye coordination to perform semi-skilled repetitive movements, such as computers and calculators.
 Tasks require sound and visual perception and discrimination, as well as oral communications ability.
 Tasks are regularly performed without exposure to adverse environmental conditions.